retextjs/retext/Readme.md

 ---

-**retext** is a extensible natural language parser system—by default using [parse-english](https://github.com/wooorm/parse-english) as a parser and [textom](https://github.com/wooorm/textom/) as the object model.
-Provides a plugin-system for analysing and manipulating natural language.
+**retext** is a extensible natural language system—by default using [parse-english](https://github.com/wooorm/parse-english) to transform natural language into a [TextOM](https://github.com/wooorm/textom/) object model.
+Retext provides a pluggable system for analysing and manipulating natural language.
 In JavaScript.
 NodeJS, and the browser.
 Tests provide 100% coverage.

 ## Installation